lueck/standoff-tools/README.md

     e.g. for making correct `@xml:id`s from UUIDs
 - define a constant element name for internalized splits or use an annotation feature to determine the element name
-- commands for inspecting the annotations
+- command for inspecting the annotations
-- commands for inspecting the source document
+- command for inspecting the source document
+- command for extracting annotated spans from source document

 ## History ##